seknox/trasa/website/docs/getting-started/concepts.md

 description: Basic concepts for using TRASA
 ---

-TRASA is unique in a sense that it bundles lots of access control features into single platform and as such allows to acheive zero trust access control strategies in your infrastructure.
+TRASA is unique in the sense that it bundles lots of access control features into a single platform and, as such, allows you to achieve zero trust access control strategies in your infrastructure.

 ## Baseline security concept

-TRASA is build upon baseline security concept which adheres to zero trust access control paradigm.
+TRASA is build upon the baseline security concept, which adheres to zero trust access control paradigm.

 ### 1. Whitelisted entry point for remote access